 - The respondent shall be given a reasonable and fair opportunity to defend himself/ herself, including submission to the committee any proof, documentary or otherwise and witness/ es in his/her defense.

 - After completion of the investigation and within seven working days hereof, the nominated members shall discuss with ICC about the incidence and their views on the same.
 The quorum (apart from the nominated team) shall include the Presiding Officer, and at least two members, one of whom shall be a woman.

 - The committee shall submit a comprehensive report) to the Dean giving brief details of the incidents of sexual harassment, its finding and its decision on action to be taken against the respondent..
 The punishment can be based on severity and intend of the incidence and can be personal counseling, warning in writing, termination or any other punishment as deemed fit in compliance with the prevalent Act.

 - In the event that the ICC is of the opinion that the complaint was false, the committee shall record its opinion, with details.
 If any punishment is warranted for such a false complaint, the committee shall accordingly make the recommendation to the Dean.

 - All documents submitted to the committee by the complainant/respondent employee shall be kept by the committee in a safe secure place.

 - The management of SPJIMR takes a serious view of any complaints of sexual harassment.
 All persons connected with the complaint/investigation shall treat as ’Strictly Confidential’ all matters/documents connected therewith.

-- Barring unforeseen circumstances, the committee should complete the entire investigation including submission of its report to the Management, within thirty (30) calendar days of receipt of the complaint.
+Barring unforeseen circumstances, the committee should complete the entire investigation including submission of its report to the Management, within 3 months of receipt of the complaint.